“Honor the Space Between No Longer and Not Yet.”

 - Do I have ready access to our financial information?

 - What is the process for this divorce?
-Do I need a lawyer, or does my spouse and I agree to a mediator?
+Do I need a lawyer, or can we mediate?

 - I am super angry and I have a feeling it will be super-contested.
 Is Court the only alternative?